 The lower respiratory tract includes the trachea, bronchi, bronchioles, alveoli and the lungs.
 The trachea is a long tube which extends down from the larynx and divides into two branches known as bronchi.
 The trachea allows air to pass in and out of the lungs when we breathe.
 The bronchi divide into more branches and each branch is terminated by a bronchiole.
 Bronchioles help to carry oxygen into the lungs and carbon dioxide out of the lungs.
 At the end of each bronchiole are small air sacs called alveoli.
 Alveoli are covered in small blood vessels called capillaries and this is where gas exchange occurs between the lungs and the bloodstream when we breathe in and out.

-The lungs are an essential component to the respiratory system.
+The lungs are an essential component of the respiratory system.
 The lungs sit either side of the heart and are located in the rib cage, which provides vital protection.
-The bronchi, bronchiole and the alveoli are all contained within the lungs.
+The bronchi, bronchiole and alveoli are all contained within the lungs.
 The lungs are covered in a membrane called pleura which is filled with fluid and allows the lungs to move smoothly inside the chest when we breathe.
-The right lung has three lobes and the left lung has two lobes and is also slightly smaller to accommodate for heart which sits slightly to the left.
+The right lung has three lobes and the left lung has two lobes, the left lung is also slightly smaller to accommodate for the heart, which sits slightly to the left.

 Muscles of the Respiratory System

 The main muscle in the respiratory system is the diaphragm which contracts as we breathe in and out.
 Other muscles involved with normal breathing include the external intercostals.
 Forced exhalation is controlled by the internal intercostals, intercostalis intimi, subcostals and the abdominal muscles.